warren/perdicis-notes/content/My Obsidian setup.md

 On my Android:
 - I have [DriveSync](https://play.google.com/store/apps/details?id=com.ttxapps.drivesync) installed and configured to sync my phone's Waulter directory to GDrive every 2 hours.
 I originally had it sync "on file change", but that proved to be glitchy and cause a lot of tedious merge conflicts.
 DriveSync only lets you sync one folder which is all I need.
-	- [[V-Day]] was triggered by a fucked up combination of factors.
-Overall takeaway: be aware that google drive fucks with your file names and slices up your vault into tiny .zip files instead of a big .zip.
+	- [[V-Day]] was triggered by a SNAFU combination of factors.
+Overall takeaway: be aware that Google Drive modifies your file names and slices up your vault into tiny .zip files instead of a big .zip.
-- Also disabled battery optimization for the Android app on [[2023-09-26]]; otherwise it'll force the app to fully restart each time.
+- Also, disabled battery optimization for the Android app on [[2023-09-26]]; otherwise it'll force the app to fully restart each time.
 Hopefully this doesn't annihilate my battery.
+    - Ongoing issue as of [[2024-09-13]].
+Still unsure how to fix.

 ## Community Plugins
 These need to be installed and configured on both PC and mobile separately.